7 Easy Steps to Create a Reduction-in-Force Template

 2. Select employees

-Using the reduction in force template, determine which specific employees will be let go as part of the reduction in force.
-Once you’ve developed a list using non-discriminatory criteria, make sure you evaluate the resulting list to make sure you’re following U.S. Equal Employment Opportunity Commission (EEOC) rules.
-EEOC notes you must “determine whether certain groups of employees are affected more than other groups.”
 Characteristics protected by federal law are “race, color, religion, sex (including pregnancy, sexual orientation, or gender identity), national origin, disability, age (40 or older) or genetic information (including family medical history),” according to the EEOC.
 If your resulting list disproportionately affects one or more protected groups, adjust your list considering “alternative layoff criteria, such as employees’ profitability, productivity or expertise,” as the EEOC recommends.

-3. Prepare reduction in force letters
+3. Prepare reduction-in-force letters

 4. Prepare severance packages

-Following the severance policy outlined in your reduction in force template, determine what each affected employee’s severance package will be, and prepare all materials to give to the employee.
+Following the severance policy outlined in your reduction-in-force template, determine what each affected employee’s severance package will be and prepare all materials to give to the employee.
 For example, you may need to cut checks for severance pay and gather information materials about outplacement services.

 5. Plan the employee termination meeting

-Decide where and when you will hold the employee termination meeting, preferably a day that will be least disruptive to the business.
+Decide where and when you will hold the employee termination meeting, preferably on a day that will be least disruptive to the business.
 Train and collaborate with managers who will be part of these meetings to ensure that the event goes smoothly.
 Go over what you will say during the meeting so you don’t forget any important details.

-What to include in a reduction in force letter
+What to Include in a Reduction-in-Force Letter

-A reduction in force letter should include the reason why the reduction in force is taking place, the fact that the addressed employee is being terminated, and details about the severance package and outplacement service.
 If the affected employee is over 40 years old, you also need to follow rules specific to the Older Workers Benefit Protection Act (OWBPA), which helps protect these employees from age discrimination.
 Employees older than 40 must be given at least 21 days to review an offer if they were terminated individually—or 45 days if terminated as part of a larger layoff.
 They must also be afforded seven additional days after signing to revoke the agreement.
-In addition, the release of claims for these older employees should:

-• State the release covers age discrimination and specifically mention the Age Discrimination in Employment Act (ADEA)
+• State that the release covers age discrimination and specifically mention the Age Discrimination in Employment Act (ADEA)

-• State the release does not cover issues that arise after the signing of the severance agreement
+• State that the release does not cover issues that arise after the signing of the severance agreement

 • Advise employees to seek the advice of an attorney